waimea-cjmooney/200-DTD-assesment/Design.md

 ### Identified Need or Problem

 Cat enthusiasts love sharing cat photos online, however it is often found annoying by non-cat owners.
-Having a dedi-***cat***-ed website would not only hide the photos from people who wish not to view them, but also allow for easier access to the photos.
+Having a dedi-***cat***-ed website would not only hide the photos from people who wish not to view them, but also allow for easier access to the photos for the people who want them.

 ### End-User Requirements